redhat-cip/dci-openshift-app-agent/README.md

 1. To conclude, execute the podman system migration command, it will take care of killing the podman "pause" process and restarting the running containers with the new subuid/subgid mapping.

     ```bash
-    $ podman system migrate
+    podman system migrate
     ```

     If the containers do not restart automatically, then you can try to restart them manually.

     Make sure of changing the ownership of certain resources (e.g. the ones under /var/lib/dci-openshift-app-agent directory):

-    ```bash
-    $ sudo chown \
+        sudo chown \
             -R \
             dci-openshift-app-agent:dci-openshift-app-agent \
             /var/lib/dci-openshift-app-agent/
-    ```

     Then, you can retry to deploy the containers and it should work.